OUR WORK IN VANUATU

 Australian Humanitarian Partnership: Disaster Ready – Vanuatu

 Oxfam Australia is working in Vanuatu through the Australian Humanitarian Partnership’s Disaster Ready program to strengthen resilience, disaster preparedness and response.
 This four and a half year program (2018-2022) is working closely with government and three local partners to strengthen resilience at the community level, establish a cash transfer after disasters capability, and enhance humanitarian coordination.

 Vanuatu Governance, Leadership and Accountability

-Oxfam is supporting civil society organisations in Vanuatu to represent the voice and priorities of women, youth, and people with disabilities to decision makers in order to achieve shared objectives and bring positive changes to their community.
+Oxfam Australia is supporting civil society organisations in Vanuatu to represent the voice and priorities of women, youth, and people with disabilities to decision makers in order to achieve shared objectives and bring positive changes to their community.
 This seven year project (2012-2019) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

-Pacific Women, Youth and Livelihoods
+Vanuatu Gender Justice, Youth and Livelihoods

 HOW YOU CAN HELP

 We know the best way to fight poverty and injustice is to help people help themselves.
 Change the lives of vulnerable communities in Vanuatu and around the world today.